Healthy Recipes with Vegetable Noodles

 Butternut Squash Carbonara with Broccoli

 You've never had carbonara quite like this!
 Loaded with veggies, this spiralized veggie noodle recipe is a healthy copycat of a traditional carbonara recipe.
 Butternut squash gets spiralized into long, tender noodles for a lower-carb version of this creamy, cheesy pasta dish.
-Look for a squash with a la
+Look for a squash with a large, straight neck to make the longest veggie noodles.